 Atlanta United’s Unite & Conquer Cancer campaign’s mission is to give a voice to children and young adults that are fighting or have survived their battle with cancer.
-In addition, this campaign will provide a platform to recognize the great work Atlanta’s hospitals, organizations, and non-profits are doing to make strides in pediatric cancer research while providing excellent care to children that are suffering with cancer or terminal illness.
+This campaign will provide a platform to recognize the great work Atlanta’s hospitals, organizations, and non-profits are doing to make strides in pediatric cancer research while providing excellent care to children that are suffering with cancer or terminal illness.
 The Unite & Conquer Cancer campaign stems from MLS WORKS’ annual Kick Childhood Cancer (KCC) initiative to raise awareness and funds for childhood cancer research.
-UNITE & CONQUER CANCER –BE BOLD, REP GOLD will be a month-long platform for the club, with awareness efforts in-game, in the community, and through our social presence.
+UNITE & CONQUER CANCER – BE BOLD, REP GOLD will be a month-long platform for the club, with awareness efforts in-game, in the community and through our social presence.

-The 2019 Unite & Conquer Cancer Scarf (September Scarf of the Month) was designed by Children’s Healthcare of Atlanta patient, Valerie DeSantiago from Dalton, GA.
-Valerie, 13, was diagnosed with B-Lymphoblastic Lymphoma in August 2018.
-She loves artwork and it has been an encouraging activity for her throughout treatment.
-She is a huge Atlanta United fan and hopes to play soccer again this fall.
+The 2020 Unite & Conquer Cancer Scarf (September Scarf of the Month) was designed by Children’s Healthcare of Atlanta patient, Dani Cuevas from Sharpsburg, GA.
+Dani, 14, was diagnosed with Acute Lymphoblastic Lymphoma (ALL) in August 2019.
+She loves artwork and after seeing Valerie DeSantiago’s (2019 September Scarf of the Month designer) scarf, she wanted to be the 2020 designer.
+She loves to watch soccer and is a huge Atlanta United fan.

 Strength.
 Fearlessness.
 Happiness.
 These words were the inspiration for Muna Ahmed’s design of the Unite & Conquer Cancer campaign’s logo.
 Through her art she leaves a lasting mark on the Atlanta community and awareness to childhood cancer.
 Check out her Behind the Stripes feature from our inaugural season here.